nmsa/csam-tutorial-sca/README.md

 5. Build the docker images in your computer, with the following script: [build.sh](build.sh).
 6. Run the container with the following script: "run.sh".
 If the script runs successfully, you will be inside the Docker container with the projects.
+7. Run the `build-bookstore.sh` to build this project.
+This file is in the `bookstore` folder, where you are when you ented the container, and it is the only project that this step is required.
-7. Run the `add-sonarqube.sh` for each one of the projetct.
+8. Run the `add-sonarqube.sh` for each one of the project.
 It will run ant/maven, and invoke SonarQube profile, which analyses the source code and send the results to SonarQube.
-8. Analyze the results in the Web Interface of SonarQube.
+9. Analyze the results in the Web Interface of SonarQube.
 If you fix any issue, you can perform another analysis by the SonarQube.

 **Authors**: